 Humira and Enbrel can cause many of the same side effects.
 In a

 However, a newer formulation of Humira may cause injection site reactions less often.
 It’s called Humira Citrate-free.
 You and your doctor can discuss your treatment options and decide which drug is best for you.
+See this article for an overview of how Enbrel and Humira compare.

 * A drug class is a group of medications that work in a similar way.